Kotlin/kotlin-spark-api/docs/quick-start-guide.md

 }
 ```

-## Building the application with Maven
+## Building the application
 Because Kotlin Spark API is not part of the official Apache Spark distribution yet, it is not enough to add Spark
-as a dependency in your pom.xml file.
+as a dependency to your build file.
 You need to:
 - Add Spark as a dependency
 - Add Kotlin Spark API as a dependency
 - Add Kotlin Standard Library as a dependency

 When packaging your project into a jar file, you need to explicitly include Kotlin Spark API and Kotlin Standard Library
-dependencies, for example, using `maven-shade-plugin`.
+dependencies.
+Here you can find an example of building your application with Maven, and with Gradle.

+### Building the application with Maven

 Here's what the `pom.xml` looks like for this example:
 ```xml